PatGaston3/RESTQuiz/README.md

 ### Challenges

 - Consuming the restful API through Spring controllers.
-- Mapping JPA entities to the Database and managing JSON references (in reference to "managed" and "back" references.
+- Mapping JPA entities to the Database and managing JSON references (in reference to "managed" and "back" references).